johnyorke/blog/recommendations.markdown

 permalink: /recommendations/
 ---

 Below is a semi-conclusive list of experiences I have enjoyed and would recommend.
-They're presented in the order in which they were consumerd (not their release date).
+They're presented in the order in which they were consumed (not their release date).

 ### Books
 * Endurance - Alfred Lansing